laravel/docs/dusk.md

     $browser->select('size', 'Large');

-You may also select a random option in the dropdown selection box by omitting the second parameter.
+You may select a random option by omitting the second parameter:

     $browser->select('size');